Azure/AzureDataLake/docs/PowerShell/Tutorials.md

 Compare the sizes of the original file OlympicAthletes.tsv and the downloaded file OlympicAthletes_Copy.tsv.
 They should be the same.

-At this point you are done with your scenario and you have learned how to Upload, List, Copy, and Download files in Azure Data Lake.
+At this point you are done with your scenario and you have learned how to Upload, List, Rename, and Download files in Azure Data Lake.

 ### Useful links